damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 > Just check the checkbox and GitLab will prevent common unsafe files such as .pem and .key from being committed.

-* Point to the documentation.
+* Point to the documentation and any other relevant links (previous posts, etc).

 # Links